schenkty/Paradox/README.md

 5. run `python3 paradox_stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`
 7. repeat steps 5

-## disclaimers - please read

-1. Do not edit or delete the `accounts.json` or `blocks.json` files
-2. Do Not change the raw size `-s` used for testing.
-Once you set up accounts, you can only use that size.
-If you want to change the size, start from scratch with a new size command.
-3. If you make any changes to `-n` make sure your accounts are always in the `receive` ready state.<br />

-An example of proper subset usage is the following:<br />
-`python3 paradox_stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`<br />
-`python3 paradox_stress.py -m autoOnce -n 5 -s 10 -nu 127.0.0.1`<br />
-`python3 paradox_stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`<br />

-`autoOnce` does a full build cycle and process cycle which allows you to safely adjust the accounts used.

-4. You can only increase the number of accounts (`-n`) during a send cycle (pending receive) for current accounts.
-If you add new accounts outside of this send cycle (after a receive and before a send), you will corrupt the accounts and their block orders.
-To recover this, call the mode - recover.
-The recover procedure must be done after "process".

 ### launch arguments

 1. `-n` - Number of accounts used for testing